airavata-courses/scapsulators/README.md

 <br> </br>
 `> docker-compose up`

-The server for the python app is running on port `1000`.
+The server for the frontend app is running on port `1000`.